koculu/Regor/docs-site/src/content/docs/api/regorConfig.md

 - The `useInterpolation` property enables or disables the use of `{{}}` syntax for data binding in templates.
 - Interpolation supports both `{{ }}` and `[[ ]]` syntaxes.
+- The `propValidationMode` property controls whether component prop validation throws, warns, or is disabled.

 - Registering custom components using `addComponent` makes those components available for use in your Regor templates.